MicrosoftDocs/power-automate-docs/articles/mobile-create-flow.md

 	![Confirm template](./media/mobile-create-flow/confirm-template.png)

 ## Finish the flow ##
-1. If prompted, tap **Sign in** and provide your credentials for Office 365 Outlook, Office 365 Users, or both.
+1. If prompted, tap **Sign in**, and provide your credentials for Office 365 Outlook, Office 365 Users, or both.

 	![Sign in to Office 365](./media/mobile-create-flow/office-signin.png)